Sunillad08/notes/Networking/DNS.md

 ### Authoritative name server
 When a recursive resolver receives a response from a TLD nameserver, that response will direct the resolver to an authoritative nameserver.
 The authoritative nameserver is usually the resolver’s last step in the journey for an IP address.
 The authoritative nameserver contains information specific to the domain name it serves (e.g. google.com) and it can provide a recursive resolver with the IP address of that server found in the DNS A record, or if the domain has a CNAME record it will provide the recursive resolver with an alias domain, at which point the recursive resolver will have to perform a whole new DNS lookup to procure a record from an authoritative nameserver (often an A record containing an IP address).

+### Primary server
+It is server which stores file about its zone.
+I tis authorized to create , maintain and update the zone filie.

+### Secondary server
+It is used for backup to primary server , it doesn't have authority to create or update zone file.

 ---

 ## How does DNS work?

 ![DNS](https://www.appneta.com/assets/Screen-Shot-2018-12-20-at-4.25.01-PM.png)

 - DNS resolver checks its cache for IP address.
 - If not found then DNS query is sent by DNS resolver to root name server.
 - Root name server then checks domain extention such as .com or .net